 - Adelaide Zoo

-If you are instead looking for something a little more adventurous to do, spend the afternoon doing one of these
+If you are instead looking for something a little more active to do, spend the afternoon doing one of these

 - Holey Moley Golf